DomVinyard/designdev/README.md

 2. Write some stuff
 3. Add a rocket emoji (🚀) on the first line

-Use any notes app that can sync with Dropbox.
-(I use [iA Writer]).
+Use any notes app that can sync with Dropbox (I use [iA Writer]).
 Write anywhere, Dropbox keeps all your devices (and the blog) in sync at all times as a single source of truth.

 ![image][image]